koonerts/algo/docs/algo-templates.md

       RETURN true

     FUNCTION Backtrack(row)
-      // If all queens are placed, add solution
+      // IF all queens are placed, add solution
       IF row equals n THEN
         Add current board configuration to result
         RETURN